fuhangbo/mqtt-server/List-of-links.md

 ### PLEASE HELP TO ORGANISE THIS CONTENT

-## Why am I here?

 This document represents basically a dump of all MQTT-related content that has cropped up online over the past couple of years.
-Add your own links and content to it, or help to organise the existing stuff, and migrate it to a more appropriate section of the wiki (or propose alternative useful locations, either in comments or in the body).
+Add your own links and content to it, or help to organise the existing stuff, and migrate it to a more appropriate section of the wiki.
 This means creating pages and sections that make sense.

 Repeat: **PLEASE HELP TO ORGANISE THIS CONTENT!!**

-As links are moved to the wider wiki please shuffle them to the DONE STUFF section at the end
+As links are moved to the wider wiki, shuffle them to the DONE STUFF section at the end

-## Larger website TODO items:
+## TODO items:

 * redesign site to use e.g. Bootstrap or some other mobile-first/responsive framework - looking dated and doesn’t work well on mobiles and tablets.
     * in progress https://github.com/mqtt/mqtt.github.io